unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 ## Commands recap

-In the [overview](xref:Overview.Mvux.Overview) you've seen a brief introduction on how a method in the Model gets generated as a command in the Bindable Proxy Model.
+In the [overview](xref:Overview.Mvux.Overview) you've seen a brief introduction to how a method in the Model gets generated as a command in the Bindable Proxy Model.

 ## Asynchronous commands